rbshaffer/rbshaffer.github.io/_pages/01_research.md

 <h2>Working Papers</h2>
+<a href="/_includes/LocalRefugeespdf" target="_blank">Shaffer, Robert, Lauren Pinson, Jonathan Chu, and Beth Simmons.
+"What Explains US Local Government Officials' Receptivity to New Refugees?" </a> Under review.

 <a href="/_includes/On_Measuring_Textual_Similarity.pdf" target="_blank">Shaffer, Robert and Zachary Elkins.
 "On Measuring Textual Similarity"</a>.
 Under review. (<a href="_includes/Similarity_Appendix.pdf" target="_blank">Appendix</a>)

 <a href="/_includes/border-sentiments.pdf" target="_blank">Simmons, Beth and Robert Shaffer.
 "Globalization and Border Securitization in International Discourse."</a> In progress.